paulopkl/Venturus_Test/README.md

 ## ⛓️ Dependencies <a name = "dependencies"></a>

-- react = Framework used,
+- React = Framework used,
-- styled-components = Most used,
+- Styled-components = Most used,
-- bootstrap,
+- Bootstrap,
-- react-bootstrap,
+- React-bootstrap,
-- axios = to fetch API,
+- Axios = to fetch API,
-- react-icons,
+- React-icons,
-- react-router-dom,
+- React-router-dom,
-- web-vitals
+- Web-vitals

 ## ⛓️ Limitations <a name = "limitations"></a>

-- What are the dependencies of your project?
-- Describe each limitation in detailed but concise terms
+- Describe each limitation in detailed:
+> - Limitations
-- Explain why each limitation exists
+- Why each limitation exists
-- Provide the reasons why each limitation could not be overcome using the method(s) chosen to acquire.
-- Assess the impact of each limitation in relation to the overall findings and conclusions of your project, and if appropriate, describe how these limitations could point to the need for further research.

 ## 🚀 Future Scope <a name = "future_scope"></a>